nlopez59/MortgageWorkspace/readme.md

 **The CICS [SIP](https://www.ibm.com/docs/en/cics-ts/5.6?topic=areas-sip-system-initialization-program)**
 The CICS 'System Initialization Program' file or SIP is the main configuration file.
-In a new environment, it must be configured to enable the [DB2CONN](../WaaS_Setup/initVSI-JCL/dfh$sip1#L7) feature.
-This initializes the   attachment facility between CICS and DB2.
+In a new environment, it must be configured to enable the DB2CONN feature as shown below.
+This enables the attachment facility between CICS and DB2.
 <img src="images/sip.png" width="500">
 <br/>